nextgrid/nextgrid.github.io/README.md

 Feel free to jump in on our event [Slack channel](https://join.slack.com/t/warsawdeeplea-lin3168/shared_invite/enQtODEyMjA1NTE1NjA3LWQ0Y2Q2OGUwNzBmMjljMDA1NGZmMWFmZTEzZWRkZjlkOTQ1YTQ4OTI4MzdhMDBmNjhmOWEyZDkzNDQ4MTQ5Njg) where @Marek & @M are avalible to answer questions and help out with issues.

 ### Approach
-We believe that people learn best by actually getting down and dirty.
-Today is the fourth mini hackaton event and the mission is to build a Lunar Lander.
-We recommend looking at https://stable-baselines.readthedocs.io/
+We believe that people learn best by actuall code grinding.
+Today is the fifth mini hackaton event and the mission is to solve Bipedalwalker-V2 & Bipedalwalker Hardcore. read docs at https://stable-baselines.readthedocs.io/

 ### Technologies